leonore13/Amazon-Alexa-Skills-/README.md

 # Amazon-Alexa-Skills-
-Some skills I wrote for Amazon's voice-activated companion device, Alexa.
+Some skills I wrote for Amazon's voice-activated companion program, Alexa.

 If you have an Amazon Developer account, you can try them out here: https://echosim.io/welcome?next=%2F